 Multipurpose detectors at high energy colliders are very complex systems.
-Their simulation is in general performed by means of the GEANT [1] package and final observables used for analyses usually require sophisticated reconstruction algorithms.
+Precise data analyses require a full detector particles through the detector material accounting for the various detector inefficiencies, the dead material, the imperfections and the geometrical details.
+Their simulation is in general performed by means of the GEANT [1] package and final observables used for analyses usually require sophisticated resimulation, including transport of the primary and secondary construction algorithms.